TeamMacLean/ruth-effectors-prediction/reports/0004_heatmap_amino_acids_proportion.md

 ![](0004_heatmap_amino_acids_proportion_files/figure-markdown_github/unnamed-chunk-16-1.png)

-The black on the figure above shows the average value of the proportion of each amino acid.
+The black dot on the figure above shows the average value of the proportion of each amino acid.
 Amino acid A has the highest average value, followed by amino acid L with almost similar average value and standard deviation with amino acid A. It can be seen that the higher the average value, the larger spread the data around the mean (higher standard deviation).
-The spread of the amino acid proportion is shown on the figure below.
+The spread of the amino acid proportion is shown by the scatter plot below.

 ``` r
 plot_all_aminos(diff_data_without_limiting)